 Here is everything you will need for this sheet pan breakfast hash, including substitutions and variations:

-- Sweet Potatoes – Sweet potatoes are delicious in this recipe, but feel free to change it up using your favorite potatoes.
-I’ve also made this potato breakfast hash with gold potatoes, and sometimes I’ll use a combo.
-Whatever potato you decide to use, you’ll need roughly 1 ½ pounds, about 3 large will do.
+- Sweet Potatoes – These orange-fleshed tubers are delicious in this recipe, but feel free to change it up using your favorite type of potatoes.
+I’ve made this potato breakfast hash with gold potatoes, and sometimes I’ll use a combo of the two.
+Whatever potato you decide to use, you’ll need roughly 1 1/2 pounds, about three large will do.

-- Bell Peppers – The combination of the green and red bell peppers are my favorite.
-You can mix and match various bell pepper colors to suit to your taste, or use what you have on hand.
+- Bell Peppers – The combination of green and red bell peppers is my favorite.
+You can mix and match various bell pepper colors to suit your taste or use what you have on hand.

 - Oil – Use your favorite neutral flavored oil.
 To make this oil-free, try tossing the veggies with a couple tablespoons of chickpea water.

-- Dressing – The dressing is a creamy mix of tahini, a little lemon juice, pinch of salt and sriracha.
-It’s super minimal, but tastes amazing adding the perfect finishing touch.
-If you prefer a not so spicy sauce, just the lemon is perfect.
+- Dressing – The dressing is a creamy mix of tahini, a little lemon juice, pinch of salt, and sriracha.
+It’s minimal but tastes amazing, adding the perfect finishing touch.
+If you prefer a not-so-spicy sauce, just the lemon is perfect.
 For variation, try this Sriracha Cashew Cream Sauce!